lastweek/lastweek.github.io/docs/notes/source_code/firmware-softwares.md

 To me, I like SeaBIOS project the most.
 It's simple and can boot everything we need.
 (For example, Linux, LegoOS as well).

+### Thoughts

+I've read most of the project source code.
+I do find a lot redundant code/steps.
+A lot of them will do some initial setup, do hardware probe etc.

 ## Device Tree